- NY Credits : 2.0

 Upon successful completion of this course, the user should be able to:

 define reasonable for the purpose of reasonable compensation,

 recognize the definition and characteristics of compensation in different forms,

-identify risk factor that could flag a compensation audit by the IRS, and
+identify risk factors that could flag a compensation audit by the IRS,

 determine policies and procedures to properly report compensation of officers and other employees,